nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * Adds the order 1 x Strawberry ice cream, tags it to customer 4, and sets status to "pending", address is the customer's address.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Currently, you are unable to add the same order name and quantity for the same customer twice in the same day!
+Currently, you are unable to add the same order name and quantity for the same customer twice on the same day!
 </div>

 #### Listing all customers : `listo`